bmkuter/EC601/Project_2/README.md

 -Test illustrating user story.
 What happens as the user interacts with the program?

 -Twitter API test.
 Can we get the results we want?
 How much noise is there?
+Make a new python script (twitter_api_test.py)

 -Google NLP test.
 Enter strings to see generally what words return.
 What kind of sentiments do our big keywords have?
-Beer, brewery, hoppy, sour, ale, belgian, cider, Trillium, tequila, etc.
+Beer, brewery, hoppy, sour, ale, belgian, cider, Trillium, tequila, etc. Make a new google nlp script (google_nlp_test.py)